Ergodic and foliated kernel-differentiation method for linear responses of random systems: Kernel-differentiation algorithm

 \section{Kernel-differentiation algorithm}

-This section gives the procedure list of the algorithm, and demonstrates the algorithm on several examples.
+This section gives the procedure list of the algorithm and demonstrates the algorithm in several examples.
 We no longer label the subscript $\gamma$, and $\delta$ can be the derivative evaluated at $\gamma\neq 0 $; the dependence on $\gamma$ should be clear from context.
-The codes used in this section are all at \url{https://github.com/niangxiu/np}.
+The codes used in this section are available at \url{https://github.com/niangxiu/np}.